benchenas/BenchENAS/BenchENAS_python_package/algs/cgp_cnn/README.md

 # cgp-cnn

-This is the code for the paper of [A Genetic Programming Approach to Designing Convolutional Neural Network Architecture](https://arxiv.org/abs/1704.00764).
+This is the code for the paper of *A Genetic Programming Approach to Designing Convolutional Neural Network Architectures*.

 ## Dependencies